This is a named option in the Business: General Management MBA.

 • If you have below a 3.0 GPA or equivalent, you are strongly encouraged to provide a test assessment to show the admissions committee you have the academic ability to handle the rigors of the MBA program.

-• Test of English as a Foreign Language (TOEFL) score (for non-native English speakers)
+• English Proficiency test score (for non-native English speakers)

 • Copy of H1-B Visa or Permanent Resident Status (international applicants only)